-- 5 Encouraging the development of alternative energy supply options. - 6 Encouraging multi-use buildings to take advantage of waste heat utilization and to share energy needs. - 7 While incorporating Crime Prevention Through Environmental Design (CPTED) principles, encouraging landscaping which can buffer buildings from wind and sun and which help reduce heating and cooling needs. - 8 Encouraging building design and features (i.e., windows) which reduce energy needs, including the use of local or recycled construction materials, and the installation of water efficient appliances. - 9 In Industrial areas, support businesses in developing an eco-industrial network to build efficiencies in energy, resource use, and waste management.
+- Construction and design (reducing water use; reducing or eliminating pesticide use; reducing energy use; providing daylighting and views; salvaging from existing structures; reusing construction and demolition waste); and - Building durability and design (designing for durability; making efficient and responsible use of materials; using sustainable wood sources; minimizing pollutants). - 4 Developing comprehensive parking plans to reduce the impact of vehicles and to encourage transit, pedestrian and cycle use.
+Parking plans should address: areas such as parking supply ratios, parking prices, a shared use of parking among mixed use developments, parking location and design, connections to cycle and pedestrian networks, and trip reduction initiatives. - Supporting the development of innovative green spaces such as green roofs and landscape designs that will reduce the urban heat island effect and contribute toward the City's Urban Forest goals. - Encouraging the development of alternative energy supply options. - Encouraging multi-use buildings to take advantage of waste heat utilization and to share energy needs. - 8 While incorporating Crime Prevention Through Environmental Design (CPTED) principles, encouraging landscaping which can buffer buildings from wind and sun and which help reduce heating and cooling needs. - Encouraging building design and features (i.e., windows) which reduce energy needs, including the use of local or recycled construction materials, and the installation of water efficient appliances. - 10 In Industrial areas, support businesses in developing an eco-industrial network to build efficiencies in energy, resource use, and waste management.